PGY-1 Pharmacy Residency

 • Includes weekends; does not count toward staffing shifts

-• Additional staffing is optional at a per diem rate of $75.98/hr
+• Additional staffing is optional for supplemental pay

 This translation is provided by Google Translate.
 University Medical Center of Southern Nevada makes no representations or warranties of any kind, whether express or implied, regarding the accuracy of the translation provided above.